 Stone Town is the historical center of Zanzibar City, the major city of the island and former capital of the Zanzibar Sultanate.
 In the 19th century, Zanzibar was a booming base for trading spices and slaves.
 Today, Stone Town is still a notable historical and artistic city.
-The old buildings still standing in Stone Town, date mostly from the 19th century.
+The old buildings, still standing in Stone Town, date mostly from the 19th century.
 They reflect the influences of the Swahili culture, and the mixture of Arab, Persian, Indian and European elements.
 The beautiful old city was designated a UNESCO World Heritage Site in 2000.

 Walking through the city, you will be able to discover the streets of the old town, learn more about the rich history of Zanzibar and its many influences, be part of the everyday life of the city and notice how different cultures and religions live together in harmony.

 The tour starts by visiting the Anglican Church built by Dr. Livingstone at the old slave market location.
 Some information inside will take you through the incredible life of the Scottish explorer and missionary, from his fight against slavery to his death and heritage.
-Just next to the Church, you can visit the slave chamber where slaves from East and Central Africa were waiting to be sold at the market.
+Just next to the Church, you can visit the slave chamber, where slaves from East and Central Africa were waiting to be sold at the market.

 Walking around the narrow streets of the city, the guide will show you some coralline walls from the 19th and 20th century, old hobnailed doors and wooden balconies.
-You will pass in front Freddy Mercury’s home, or at least the one local guides claim Queen’s vocalist lived in when he was a child.
+You will pass in front of Freddy Mercury’s home, or at least the one local guides claim Queen’s vocalist lived in when he was a child.
 You will admire the House of Wonders, the old Dispensary, the old Fort and its stone amphitheater, and many other beautiful attractions of the city.

-You will also be able to wander around the colorful main market.
+Not only that, but you will also be able to wander around the colorful main market.
 A great variety of food such as meat, fish, vegetables and spices is sold at this bustling market.

 • Walking shoes are recommended.